sirfoga/pyhal/README.md

 ## Questions and issues
-The [github issue tracker](https://github.com/sirfoga/hal/issues) is **only** for bug reports and feature requests.
-Anything else, such as questions for help in using the library, should be posted in [StackOverflow](http://stackoverflow.com/questions/tagged/hal).
+The [github issue tracker](https://github.com/sirfoga/pyhal/issues) is **only** for bug reports and feature requests.
+Anything else, such as questions for help in using the library, should be mailed [here](mailto:sirfoga@protonmail.com).

 ## LICENSE